grz0zrg/static/README.md

 You can find a complete usage example here : https://github.com/grz0zrg/portfolio

-It provide a simple way to produce static HTML pages content from a combination of JSON data definitions and HTML templates, tags related to JSON definition in the form of `{tag}` can be used inside the template files.
+It provide a simple way to produce static HTML pages content from a combination of JSON data definitions and HTML templates, tags related to JSON definition in the form of `{tag}` can be used inside the template files along with simple conditional tags.

 It also generate the sitemap file.